Jiaozi: Gyōza

 Gyōza and gyōza wrappers can be found in supermarkets and restaurants throughout Japan, either frozen or ready to eat.
 Pan-fried gyōza are sold as a side dish in many ramen and Chinese restaurants.
 Both the wrappers and the prepared gyōza themselves are increasingly easy to find in Asian markets around the world.

+In Europe, gyoza is becoming increasingly popular as Japanese restaurants promote it as a starter or even as a main dish served with rice.
+Local production is also emerging, particularly in Switzerland, driven by the zero-kilometer and low-CO₂ footprint concepts, using locally sourced ingredients.

 The most popular preparation method is the pan-fried style called yaki-gyōza (焼き餃子), in which the dumpling is first fried on one flat side, creating a crispy skin.
 Then, water is added and the pan sealed with a lid, until the upper part of the dumpling is steamed.
-This technique is what the Chinese call guotie or potstickers (see above).
+This technique is what the Chinese call making potstickers (see above).
 Other popular methods include boiling sui-gyōza (水餃子) and deep frying age-gyōza (揚げ餃子).

 Store-bought frozen dumplings are often prepared at home by first placing them in a pot of water, bringing it to a boil, and then transferring them to a pan with oil to fry the skin.

+Mandu

+Mandu (Korean: 만두; Hanja: 饅頭), or mandoo, are dumplings in Korean cuisine.
+Mandu can be steamed, boiled, pan-fried, or deep-fried.
+Although the dumpling originated in China, it is now considered one of the most recognized signature Korean dishes.
+The styles also vary across regions in the Korean Peninsula.
+Mandu were long part of Korean royal court cuisine, but are now found in supermarkets, restaurants, and snack places such as pojangmacha and bunsikjip throughout South Korea.